anikpuranik/Speech-Summarization/Speech Translation/README.md

+# Working, Challenges and Improvement of Speech Translator

 When you travel to a new unfamiliar place sometimes communication becomes tricky and problematic.
 You need a good translator for exchange of convesation.
 This, is the basic idea for creating Speech Translation.
 It lets you have easier exchange both via text and voice which has been implemented here.